Diarmuid O'Hegarty

-Diarmuid O'Hegarty (Irish: Ó hÉigeartaigh; 1892–1958) was an Irish revolutionary and civil servant.
-He was a member of the Irish Volunteer executive (June 1916 – November 1921), IRA Director of Communications (July 1918 – March 1920) and Director of Organisation (March 1920 – April 1921).
-O’Hegarty was an extremely self-effacing man whom Frank Pakenham called the "civil servant of the revolution".
+Lieutenant General Diarmuid O'Hegarty (Irish: Ó hÉigeartaigh; 1892–1958) was an Irish army general and civil servant.
+He served in several directorships of the IRA and National Army during both the War of Independence and Civil war.
+O'Hegarty was an extremely self-effacing man whom Frank Pakenham called the "civil servant of the revolution".

 Early life

-Diarmuid O'Hegarty (Ó hÉigeartuigh) (26 December 1892–14 March 1958) was born Jeremiah Stephen Hegarty on 26 December 1892 in Lowertown, Schull, Co Cork, the eldest of seven children (four sons and three daughters).
+Diarmuid O'Hegarty (Ó hÉigeartuigh) (26 December 1892 – 14 March 1958) was born Jeremiah Stephen Hegarty on 26 December 1892 in Lowertown, Schull, Co Cork, the eldest of seven children (four sons and three daughters).
 Both his father, Jeremiah Hegarty (1856–1934), and his mother, Eileen (née Barry), were teachers.
 Diarmuid's father was also known as Diarmuid Ó hÉigeartuigh, and was a member of the Gaelic League.
 He collected stories and folklore from his grandmother later published as Is uasal ceird (1968) (edited by Stiofán Ó hAnnracháin); he also published Tadhg Ciallmhar (1934).
 O'Hegarty was educated at the Christian Brothers schools, at St Patrick's Place, Cork.
 Diarmuid O'Hegarty was a boyhood friend of Gearoid O'Sullivan.

-In 1910, aged eighteen, O'Hegarty secured a job in the Dublin Civil Service and was posted to the Department of Agriculture and Technical Instruction, where he worked as the private secretary assistant to T. P. Gill, the secretary of the department.
+In 1910, aged eighteen, O'Hegarty secured a job in the Dublin Civil Service and was posted to the Department of Agriculture and Technical Instruction for Ireland, where he worked as the private secretary assistant to T. P. Gill, the secretary of the department.

 Early Activism

 Gaelic League

 He became a member of the very active and influential Keating Branch of the Gaelic League in Dublin, where the Irish Republican Brotherhood influence was very strong, and which was closely associated with the Teeling Circle (named after Bartholomew Teeling) of the IRB.
-The membership of the Keating Branch comprised mostly civil servants and teachers, and members of the Branch included Michael Collins, Cathal Brugha, Fionán Lynch, Piaras Béaslaí, Gearóid O’Sullivan, Thomas Ashe, Richard Mulcahy, Sean O’Murthuile and Diarmuid Lynch.
+The membership of the Keating Branch comprised mostly civil servants and teachers, and members of the Branch included Michael Collins, Cathal Brugha, Fionán Lynch, Piaras Béaslaí, Gearóid O'Sullivan, Thomas Ashe, Richard Mulcahy, Sean O'Murthuile and Diarmuid Lynch.
 It was here that he first met and became firm friends with Michael Collins.

-O’Hegarty, along with Gearoid O’Sullivan and Fionan Lynch, subsequently became members of the Committee of the Branch and, almost from the day they joined, their services were requisitioned for teaching Irish classes.
+O'Hegarty, along with Gearoid O’Sullivan and Fionan Lynch, subsequently became members of the Committee of the Branch and, almost from the day they joined, their services were requisitioned for teaching Irish classes.